 Account abstraction eliminates the need for protocols like WalletConnect as it allows for multiple authentications to be used for a single account, rather than relying on a single authentication that is shared using an external bridge which may become unavailable at times.
 This improves the user experience and security of the wallet.

 4. Paying tx fees in USDT/USDC/RAISE

 Our wallet concept allows users to use the wallet without the need to purchase Ether.
-This is made possible by using ZkSync, which enables the creation of “paymasters” — smart contracts that can pay for transactions if they are specified in the custom data of the transaction.
+This is made possible by using zkSync, which enables the creation of “paymasters” — smart contracts that can pay for transactions if they are specified in the custom data of the transaction.
 These paymasters can charge tokens in exchange for the Ether they pay, or they can provide free transactions for users as part of a subsidy model.
 Currently, we subsidize user account creation and transactions fees can be paid in stablecoins.
 In the future, we may implement the option for users to pay the account abstraction creation fee using credit card payments, or delegate the payments to merchants who may want to pay a small fee to allow users to create wallets for free on their platform.

 As the user’s wallet is a smart contract, it is now possible to implement regular subscriptions for users.
 Users can sign up for a subscription by adding it to their wallet.
 They can easily manage their subscriptions in the subscription section of the wallet.
 The merchant will be able to take a specified amount of tokens from the user’s wallet at regular intervals, as per the terms of the subscription.
 This feature allows for a more streamlined and efficient way for users to manage their subscriptions and for merchants to receive recurring payments.

-Raise Finance does not guarantee any profits or rewards, and any involvement in this project is entirely at the participant’s own risk.
+WE DO NOT guarantee any profits or rewards, and any involvement in this project is entirely at the participant’s own risk.
 Participation in this project is done solely at the discretion of the individual, and any potential risks should be thoroughly evaluated prior to involvement.